cata2403/Games-Manager/README.md

 # Games-Manager

 A lightweight desktop application designed for managing a personal video game collection.
-This project was developed as a collaborative effort to practice core OOP principles and basic GUI implementation.
+This project was developed as a collaborative effort to practice core OOP principles and basic GUI implementation in python.

 ---